Darkness4/blog/web/pages/blog/2026-01-11-distroless-containers/page.md

 # Error: crun: executable file `/bin/bash` not found: No such file or directory: OCI runtime attempted to invoke a command that was not found
 ```

-Our image only containers the program we want to run.
+Our image only contains the program we want to run.
 It's not only the lightest way to ship a container, but also the most secure one... or is it?

 ## Considerations

 ### About dynamic linking, and why static linking hides vulnerabilities

 There is a reason why every program on Linux uses a dynamic linking.
-Dynamic linking does NOT embed the library to the target and instead allows the target to invoke symbols (functions, variables, etc...) from the shared library.
-The shared library can be loaded and re-used by multiple program.
+Dynamic linking is the opposite of static linking, meaning it does NOT embed the library to the target and instead allows the target to invoke symbols (functions, variables, etc...) from the shared library.
+The shared library is installed alongside the target and can be loaded and re-used by multiple programs.
 For example, if we dynamically link `hello` and install `ldd` ([manual](https://man7.org/linux/man-pages/man1/ldd.1.html)) to find the linked library:

 ```dockerfile
 FROM alpine:latest AS builder